BedrockStreaming/prescaling-exporter/README.md

 ## Configure prometheus adapter

-an example of configuration to provide the metric in the kubernetes cluster with prometheus adapter.
+A configuration example using the prometheus adapter to supply the metric to the Kubernetes cluster.

 ```
   - "metricsQuery": "avg(<<.Series>>{<<.LabelMatchers>>})"